Page contents

 Softfail (the email is accepted but marked as suspicious if it doesn’t match any mechanism)?all:

-Neutral (the email isn’t accepted or rejected – this qualifier treats the message as if there’s no SPF policy)Modifiers in SPF records provide extra functionality.
-They help enhance the flexibility and clarity of SPF policies.
+Neutral (the email isn’t accepted or rejected – this qualifier treats the message as if there’s no SPF policy)redirect:

 Redirects the SPF check to another domain’s policy.
 This is useful when a domain’s email policy is fully managed by another domain.exp: